-Peterson’s rookie cards were released in 2007, which is the perfect time for collectors looking for autographs, jersey patches, and low serial numbers.
-Here’s a list of three of the most popular options you’ll find based on recent auction data.
+Peterson’s rookie cards were released in 2007, the perfect time for collectors looking for autographs, jersey patches, and low serial numbers.
+Here’s a list of three of the most popular options based on recent auction data.

 The most prestigious Peterson RC by a large margin, his 2007 Upper Deck Exquisite Collection comes with an on-card auto, a large patch, and a small serial number found at the base of the card.
-They’ve managed to fit everything in by opting for landscape design, and it doesn’t feel cluttered by any means.
+They’ve managed to fit everything in by opting for landscape design, which doesn’t feel cluttered.

-The UD brand is always popular with collectors, so it’s the one to keep an eye out for if you’re looking for the best of the best.
+The UD brand is always popular with collectors, so it’s the one to keep an eye out for if you’re looking for the best.
 However, it’s also reflected in the overall price.

 2007 Upper Deck Exquisite Parallels: Gold /25

 The 2007 Topps Chrome is an exciting card that is also the most affordable on the list overall.
-As well as strong branding, it’s probably the strongest base Peterson RC overall for a number of reasons.
+As well as strong branding, it’s probably the strongest base Peterson RC overall for several reasons.